deepmodeling/deepmd-kit/README.md

 cd /some/workspace
 git clone https://github.com/tensorflow/tensorflow tensorflow
 ```
-Currently the DeePMD only works with tensorflow r1.4.
+Currently the DeePMD-kit only works with tensorflow r1.4.
 Higher and lower versions of tensorflow may not work in the same way.
 Now checkout version r1.4.
 ```bash
 cd tensorflow
 git checkout r1.4
 ```
 Please make sure you have the Bazel higher than version 0.5.4, otherwise, please [install it](https://docs.bazel.build/versions/master/install.html).

-DeePMD is compiled by cmake, so we need to compile and integrate tensorflow with cmake projects.
+DeePMD-kit is compiled by cmake, so we need to compile and integrate tensorflow with cmake projects.
 The rest of this section basically follows [the instruction provided by Tuatini](http://tuatini.me/building-tensorflow-as-a-standalone-project/).
 Now execute
 ```bash
 ./configure
 ```